-ACCA P2 Corporate Reporting Paper Exam Tips for September 2015 Session are given below by famous tuition providers
+ACCA P2 Exam Tips September 2016 Session are given below by famous tuition providers

 Do not ignore ethics it appears in every section A question and could have up 10 marks.